 Moong dal cooks very easily and ideally, there is no need to soak it.
 However, it is important to thoroughly rinse it with water to get rid of any chemicals and debris.

-Sometimes there can be a bad batch of dal that does not cook easily, in which case soaking it for about 30 minutes before cooking is preferable.
-I always make moong dal without soaking and it turns out perfect in the instant pot.
+Sometimes there can be a bad batch of dal that does not cook easily, in that case soaking it for about 30 minutes before cooking is preferable.

 Don't forget to rate the recipe by clicking the stars.
 Also, pin the recipe by clicking the "Pin" button, for your future reference.